Michigan Local Grants

 Sep 20, 2024

-This funding program provides financial support to non-profit organizations in Detroit that aim to improve the social conditions of low-income residents through initiatives in education, health services, youth recreation, and public safety.
+This program provides financial support to non-profit organizations in Detroit that aim to improve the quality of life for low-income residents through initiatives in education, health services, senior support, youth recreation, and public safety.

 Application Deadline